G-Ray/masq-store/WHITEPAPER.md

 # Demo

-The current proof of concept can be accessed at [https://sync-beta.qwantresearch.com](https://sync-beta.qwantresearch.com).
+The current proof of concept (Masq UI) can be accessed at [https://sync-beta.qwantresearch.com](https://sync-beta.qwantresearch.com).
 You can try it out with a very [simple test app](https://sync-beta.qwantresearch.com/test/) that increments/decrements a counter.
 Here are the steps you need to follow:

 1. Open the [Masq UI](https://sync-beta.qwantresearch.com) and click the `Enable pairing` button in the Pairing tab on device 1.
 2. Next go to the [test app](https://sync-beta.qwantresearch.com/test/) and click on the registration link.
 It will open a new window asking for your permission to store data using Masq.